konflux-ci/project-controller/CONTRIBUTING.md

     kubectl cluster-info

-The output should resemble toe following:
+The output should resemble the following:

     Kubernetes control plane is running at https://api.crc.testing:6443